Conceptually, a QFeatures object holds a set of assays, each

 QFeatures()

-#> A empty instance of class QFeatures
+#> An empty instance of class QFeatures (type: bulk)

 ## -----------------------------------